tongwu-msft/azure-rest-api-specs/api-index/index.md

 Now we are ready to register your client application with Azure AD.

 ### Client registration
 To register a client that will access an Azure Resource Manager REST API, see [Use portal to create Active Directory application and service principal that can access resources](https://azure.microsoft.com/documentation/articles/resource-group-create-service-principal-portal/) for step-by-step registration instructions.
-This article will show you how to:
+This article (also available in PowerShell and CLI versions for automating registration) will show you how to:

 - register the client application with Azure AD
-- set [permission requests](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#permissions) to allow the client to access the Azure Resource Manager API (aka: Windows Azure Service Management API)
+- set [permission requests](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#permissions) to allow the client to access the Azure Resource Manager API
 - configure Azure Resource Manager's Role Based Access Control (RBAC) settings for authorizing the client

-The article also includes PowerShell and CLI versions, if you prefer automated registration.

 For all other clients, refer to [Integrating applications with Azure Active Directory](https://azure.microsoft.com/documentation/articles/active-directory-integrating-applications).
 This article will show you how to: